danielBctr/LFAF_Labs/Reports/Report_Lab3.md

 The tokens I defined included numbers, operators, parentheses, braces, brackets, comparison operators, keywords, identifiers, and more.
 In Conclusion it was an interesting lab, where I worked with the lexer and implemented it as well as tested how it works.
+I understood how a lexer works and the basic of it.
 ### References:
 [0] (https://github.com/DrVasile/FLFA-Labs/blob/master/3_LexerScanner/task.md)